sec/dotnet-core-freebsd-source-build/README.md

 # Build .NET <strike>Core</strike> 9 under FreeBSD

+# 2025
+- TODO v10
+- some steps I always forget [how to bootstrap](https://github.com/dotnet/runtime/issues/14537#issuecomment-1958400639)

-# Hacky way for native build, tested with v9.preview.7
+# Hacky way for native build, tested with v9.preview.7, old, use ports
 - for cross build sdk, patch needed for runtime to output proper ilc - https://patch-diff.githubusercontent.com/raw/dotnet/runtime/pull/105004.patch
 - also this one might be needed https://github.com/dotnet/runtime/pull/105587.patch
 - if sdk will fail with missing runtime, extract freshly built runtime from artifacts into sdk/.dotnet dir